Capital Clinical Psychology Consulting Rooms – Practitioners

 Ms Jetlyn Payne – Jetlyn Payne Clinical Psychology

-Clinical Psychologist – WAITLIST IS CLOSED
+Availability: Monday to Thursday – WAITLIST IS CLOSED

 Jetlyn is a registered psychologist with the Psychology Board of Australia (PBA), and also holds PBA Area of Practice Endorsement as a Clinical Psychologist.
 Jetlyn is a Member of the Australian Psychological Society (APS) and Professional Member of the International OCD Foundation (IOCDF).